sigmer/portaldocs/portal-sdk/generated/design-patterns-controls-MonitorChart.md

 <a name="best-practices"></a>
 ### Best practices
-Use the MonitorChart to plot metrics for your resource.
+Use MonitorChartV2 to plot metrics for your resource.

 <a name="best-practices-do"></a>
 #### Do